guilhermefarto/ant-colony-optimization/README.md

 ---

 <a name="aco"></a>
-## Ant Colony Optimization (AntColonyProblem.pde and other .pde files)
+## Ant Colony Optimization (AntColonyOptimization.pde and other .pde files)
 > Based on Ant Colony Optimization algorithm - a probabilistic technique for solving computational problems which can be reduced to finding good paths through graphs

 Usage:

-`Open the main .pde file (AntColonyProblem.pde) and run it by the Processing IDE`
+`Open the main .pde file (AntColonyOptimization.pde) and run it by the Processing IDE`

 ### Main concepts of Ant Colony Optimization (introduction and concepts)